Explore the Division of Student Affairs

 The University Counseling Center espouses a philosophy of acceptance and respect, compassion, and support for the individuals that we serve, as well as toward each other.
 We work to create a warm and welcoming environment that expresses respect for the individual and their relationships.
 We hold a belief in the self-determination and growth of the individual.
 We seek to create and maintain a dynamic and fluid environment that allows for a sense of safety and trust to build in our clients and ourselves.
 We adopt a holistic view of ourselves – from being providers of psychological services for the university community (our clients) to working to meet the broader needs of our clients.

-Fraternal Leadership & Learning exists to support the individuals, chapters, and organizations affiliated with the Greek community through a holistic and student focused approach.
+Fraternity and Sorority Life; Learning exists to support the individuals, chapters, and organizations affiliated with the Greek community through a holistic and student-focused approach.
 We believe that when done right, fraternities and sororities are designed to make affiliated men and women the best version of themselves.
 Fraternities and sororities strive to provide a supportive atmosphere that leads with learning, furthers the building of relationships, and develops the individual.
 As a community, we are dedicated to five core values: academic excellence, respect and dignity for all, health and wellness, personal and professional development, and civic engagement.
 Focusing our energy, conversations, and work around these core values, we are able to create intentional educational opportunities grounded in research and theory.
 Visit our website to learn more about our current chapters and councils, the recruitment and intake process, and ways to support students through their affiliated time here at the University.

 The mission of Student Health Services is to promote the health and well-being of students through education, prevention, and care of acute medical conditions, thereby enhancing the quality of the student’s university experience.